 Safety updates

-A safety update gives practical information on the safety of health products and emerging safety issues.
+A safety update gives practical information relating to the safety of a medicine or medical device (therapeutic product), including emerging safety issues.
 These updates are provided for health professionals.

-The safety updates replaced the Australian Adverse Drug Reactions Bulletin in 2010.
+The medicine safety updates replaced the Australian Adverse Drug Reactions Bulletin in 2010.

-Find archived copies 1995 to 2009 at the National Library of Australia in Trove Australian Adverse Drug Reactions Bulletin archive
+Find archived copies for 1995 to 2009 at the National Library of Australia in Trove Australian Adverse Drug Reactions Bulletin archive (external site).

 Medicine safety updates